 Examples will involve in particular (i) covert variables that have been posited to disambiguate relations of binding in spoken language, and are realized as loci in sign languages; and (ii) covert operations of context shift, which have been argued to be useful to analyze the behavior of indexicals in some spoken languages, and are realized as Role Shift in sign languages.
 The scope of 'Logical Visibility' should not be exaggerated, however: we were cautious to state the hypothesis existentially, as being about some mechanisms that are covert in spoken language but overt in sign language.
 This is in fact a well-worn type of argument in semantic typology.
-For instance, Szabolcsi 2000 (following Kiss 1991) argues that Hungarian 'wears its LF on its sleeve' because the scope of quantifiers is disambiguated by their surface position.
-In effect, Hungarian offers another case of Logical Visibility.
-Some of the cases we discuss in sign language have a particular importance because they bear on the relation between logical variables and their antecedents, and involve means of disambiguation (namely 'loci') that go beyond what spoken language can offer.
+For instance, Szabolcsi 2000 (following Kiss 1991) argues that Hungarian 'wears its LF on its sleeve' because the scope of quantifiers is disambiguated by their surface position.6 In effect, Hungarian offers another case of Logical Visibility.
+Some of the cases we discuss in sign language have a particular importance because they bear on the relation between logical variables and their antecedents, and involve means of disambiguation (namely 'loci') that go beyond what spoken language can offer, possibly for reasons that are intrinsically related to the signed modality.

-Second, we will argue that, along some dimensions, the semantics of sign languages is strictly more expressive than that of spoken language, due to iconic resources found at their logical core, as stated in (2).
+Second, we will argue that, in some areas, the semantics of sign languages is strictly more expressive than that of spoken language, due to iconic resources found at their logical core, as stated in (2).